 - This sale = 45,000 miles at a cost of $825

-Regardless of whether you have elite status or not, the worst rate at which you should find yourself buying miles across the two sales is 1.75 cents/mile…and that’s pretty good.
-It’s not quite as good as the 1.72 cents per mile the last 60% sale offered but it’s close enough to make the difference immaterial.
+Regardless of whether you have elite status or not, the worst rate at which you should find yourself buying miles across the two sales is 1.68 cents/mile…and that’s pretty good.
+It’s also better than the 1.72 cents per mile price that the last 60% sale offered.

 Let’s Get This Out Of The Way

 To repeat what I always say: If you have no immediate use for Alaska Miles you shouldn’t be taking part in this sale.
 It’s a bad idea to stockpile miles at the best of times so a full-blown travel crisis isn’t a great time to be stocking up on miles you don’t plan to use short-term.